aruncveli/id2223-project/README.md

    Options Exchange's CBOE Volatility Index, a popular measure of the stock market's expectation of volatility based on S&P 500 index options.
 Since the exchange rate is against USD.
-2. [OMX Stockholm 30](https://www.nasdaq.com/european-market-activity/indexes/omxs30) (OMX): Index of the 30 most-traded stock on the Nasdaq Stockholm stock exchange.
+2. [OMX Stockholm 30](https://www.nasdaq.com/european-market-activity/indexes/omxs30) (OMX): Index of the 30 most-traded stocks on the Nasdaq Stockholm stock exchange.
 Since the most prominent stock index in Sweden.
 3. [Brent Index](https://www.ice.com/futures-europe/brent) (BZ=F): Specifically Brent Last Day Financial Futures, a derivative product based on the crude oil production from the North Sea (Northwest Europe).
 Since it is the geographically nearest index which can affect